 - (b) Effective July 1, 2011, employees shall not accrue any form of sick leave or disability wage, non-industrial or industrial.
-However, employees who have accrued fully paid-hours under either the sick leave or disability wage program for non-industrial illness and injury shall retain the balance of such hours accumulated as of July 1, 2011.
+However, employees who have accrued fully paid-hours under either the sick leave or disability wage program for nonindustrial illness and injury shall retain the balance of such hours accumulated as of July 1, 2011.
 Paid leave for approved absence due to injury or illness may be charged against this balance at the employee's discretion.
 Upon retirement from the City of Rohnert Park, an employee may convert any remaining sick leave balance to service credits pursuant to CalPERS regulations and procedures. - (c) Effective July 1, 2011, employees shall not accrue vacation.
 All existing accumulated vacation shall be converted to Annual Leave. - (d) Annual leave hours may be used to provide paid time off for any approved absence, including but not limited to vacation and illness.
-When annual leave is used for sick leave purposes, the City may require the employee to submit substantiating evidence of illness consistent with the City's Personnel Rules if there is a demonstrable pattern of abuse. - (e) Effective July 1, 2012, an employee may accumulate annual leave credits up to a maximum of 500 hours of annual leave.
-Accrual shall cease until the annual leave balance falls below the 500 hour annual leave cap. - (f) Accumulated annual leave shall be converted to cash at the Police hourly rate upon separation from City service.
-The cash value of the accumulated leave for sworn personnel will be based upon the employee's regular rate of pay in the Police Division. - (g) Preference for leave scheduling will be on the basis of seniority within classification and/or as has been past practice.

-- (h) The City will provide a short term disability insurance program which includes income replacement of 60% and benefits coordination to employees. - (i) Employees who are off work on a paid leave shall accrue annual leave and maintain all other benefits to the extent consistent with the City's existing Personnel Rules, with any changes to the City's Personnel Rules subject to meet and confer. - (j) During the term of this Agreement, the parties agree to form an advisory committee to explore mutual benefits of restoring the paid leave accruals in effect prior to July 1, 2011, wherein RPPSOA members accrued separate vacation and sick leave banks.
+When annual leave is used for sick leave purposes, the City may require the employee to submit substantiating evidence of illness consistent with the City's Personnel Rules if there is a demonstrable pattern of abuse. - (e) Effective April 2, 2017 [or at the beginning the first pay period after Council approval of this Agreement if later], an employee may accumulate annual leave credits up to a maximum of 550 hours of annual leave.
+Accrual shall cease until the annual leave balance falls below the 550 hour annual leave cap. - (f) Accumulated annual leave shall be converted to cash at the Police hourly rate upon separation from City service.
+The cash value of the accumulated leave for sworn personnel will be based upon the employee's regular rate of pay in the Police Division. - (g) Preference for leave scheduling will be on the basis of seniority within classification and/or as has been past practice. - (h) The City will provide a short term disability insurance program which includes income replacement of 60% and benefits coordination to employees. - (i) Employees who are off work on a paid leave shall accrue annual leave and maintain all other benefits to the extent consistent with the City's existing Personnel Rules, with any changes to the City's Personnel Rules subject to meet and confer.